BlvckBytes/ConfigurableEmotions/README.md

 emotions:
   # Unique identifier; used as the command-argument and for auto-completion; cannot contain spaces
   # Permission will be of pattern configurableemotions.emotion.<lowercase_identifier>; in this case: configurableemotions.emotion.myemotion
+  # As for bypassing the cooldown, the permission will be of pattern configurableemotions.bypass-cooldown.<lowercase_identifier>; in this case: configurableemotions.bypass-cooldown.myemotion
   MyEmotion:
     # When true, this emotion's identifier is tried to be registered as a direct command, e.g. /hug
     # While possibly rather convenient, this setting could pollute global namespace, so it defaults to false